NixOS/nix.dev/source/tutorials/nix-language.md

 ```

 One dot (`.`) denotes the same directory.
-This is typically used to denote the current directory:
+This is typically used to specify the current directory:

 ```nix
 ./.